A Useful Ghost: Plot

 A self-described "academic ladyboy" is overwhelmed by the dust stirred up by his city's renewal projects and purchases a vacuum cleaner to tidy his apartment.
 At night he overhears his new vacuum coughing, and in the morning finds that it has expelled the dust it had cleaned.
 The Ladyboy calls for a repairman, who arrives almost instantly.
 The repairman, Krong, tells him that the vacuum is physically fine but haunted by a ghost, and that many ghosts haunted the factory that produced it.
 Smitten with the handsome Krong, the Ladyboy allows him to tell the tale of the haunted factory.

-Suman, the heir of her late husband's electronics factory, is troubled by the vengeful spirit of Tok, an employee who died of congenital heart disease on the job.
-Tok blames the factory for having catalyzed his death and frequently interrupts work by posessing machinery and angrily complaining.
+Suman, the heir of her late husband's electronics factory, is troubled by the vengeful spirit of Tok, an employee who died on the factory floor after hours of coughing up blood, which Suman's experts later diagnose as "congenital heart disease".
+Tok blames the factory for having catalyzed his death and interrupts work by possessing machinery and angrily complaining.
 Tok is anchored to the physical world because someone close to him remembers his life.
-Tok's spirit violates hygenics regulations, and Suman loses her license to operate the factory, forcing it to close.
+Tok's haunting causes Suman to lose her license to operate the factory and forces it to close.

-March, the younger of Suman's two sons, is mourning the recent loss of his wife Nat and their unborn child to a respiratory disease.
+March, the younger of Suman's two sons, is mourning the recent loss of his wife Nat and their unborn child to respiratory disease.
 While attending an investigation into Tok's haunting of the factory, March sees the spirit of Nat walking into an inventory warehouse and follows her.
 Nat possess a vacuum cleaner and seduces March.
-His family and religious authorities are disturbed to discover the young man sexually engaging with a haunted appliance and March is taken to a hospital.
+His family and religious authorities are disturbed to discover the young man sexually engaging with an appliance and March is taken to a hospital.

-Nat, still attached to the vacuum cleaner, travels to the hospital to visit March.
+Nat, still in the vacuum cleaner, travels to the hospital to visit March.
 On the way, she befriends the Prime Minister of Thailand, Dr. Paul, by cleaning the dust irritating his eyes.
-March now sees Nat as a human, and the two happily reunite, but Suman is again disturbed to find him making out with a vacuum.
-Nat stays with March through his stay at the hospital and the two discuss restarting their family by utilizing Nat's frozen eggs.
+March now sees Nat as a human, and the two happily reunite in his room.
+Nat remains with March for the duration of his stay, to the distress of Suman and his other older relatives.
+The two lovers discuss restarting their family using Nat's frozen eggs.